 \p

+Interaction Screening for Ultra-High Dimensional Data

+A variety of variable selection methods have been developed and in common use, such as the LASSO (Tibshirani, 1996), SCAD (Fan & Li, 2001), Dantzig selector (Candes & Tao, 2007), elastic net (Zou & Hastie, 2005), minimax concave penalty (MCP) (Zhang, 2010), and others (Zou, 2006; Zou & Li, 2008).
+Many methods possess favorable theoretical properties such as model selection consistency (Zhao & Yu, 2006) and oracle properties (Fan & Lv, 2011).
+When p is much larger than n, sure screening is a more realistic goal to achieve than oracle properties or selection consistency (Fan & Lv, 2008; Wang, 2009).
+Sure screening assures that all important variables are identified with a probability tending to one, hence achieving effective dimension reduction without information loss and providing a reasonable starting point for low-dimensional methods to be applied.

+Talk more about other methods of variable selection used in situation with high-dimensional data and the limitations of them.
 An application of variable selection is presented that approaches to systematically detect main effects and interaction effects among all possible loci.
 The application extends marker regression and equally uses all markers at one time, considering multiple markers as possible eQTLs.
 The eQTLs could be both cis-QTL, coming from the same physical location as the gene expression, and trans-QTL, coming from other areas of the genome.
 All types of interactions between possible QTLs selected in the model were also considered.
 The variable selection procedure for eQTLs mapping can be seen as one of deciding which subset of variables have effects on phenotypes, and identifying out all possible effects of those markers.(10)

 (Look more at HanHao Proposal page 27 on the pdf)